How Do I Get My Suspended License Reinstated?

 Not all states offer or require defensive driving courses to get your driver's license reinstated, but it is definitely a good idea if your license was suspended for a driving-related reason, and it can help you keep your car insurance rates a little lower.
-Going through a class like this can take up a bit of your time, but is often offered at a low cost.
+Going through a class like this can take up a bit of your time, but they are often offered at a low cost.

 Do not be afraid of an SR 22 filing.
 It is pretty easy to add to your policy, and the cost of the filing is minimal.
 All it does is link your car insurance to the state, so the state will know if you cancel your car insurance or change vehicles.

 The trouble occurs when you have a preferred insurance carrier, and your violations are more than what your policy allows.
 It might be time to switch your car insurance over to a high-risk insurance carrier.